Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 is left to future work.

-5.4 Diuse dark-matter halos and almost-dark galaxies
+5.4 Diffuse dark-matter halos and almost-dark galaxies

 The SSM prediction in Section 3.6 that octahedral-void dark matter cannot dissipate energy